ATTENTION DEFICIT DISORDER

 than going through the usual or "proper" channels to get

-'changing the channel' of focus feeds your need for diverse
+'Changing the channel' of focus feeds your need for diverse stimulation,

-stimulation, and may inspire you to create several streams of income.
+and may inspire you to create several streams of income.
+More on this,

 stunt people, firemen, paramedics, emergency room doctors/nurses,

-etc. You're drawn to environments that are highly stressful and production
+interventionists, etc. You're drawn to environments that are highly

 of airplanes, off cliffs/bridges, high risk snow or water skiing/surfing,